TykTechnologies/tyk-operator/pkg/snapshot/README.md

 3. The APIs and Policies are now managed by Tyk Operator!

 ## Limitations
+- Tyk Operator doesn't work with OAS HTTP API at the moment.
+Support for it is coming soon.
-- Not all features are supported by Operator.
+- Not all API Definitions features are supported by Operator.
 Non-supported features would be _lost_ during the conversion.

 > Please visit [ApiDefinition](https://github.com/TykTechnologies/tyk-operator/blob/master/docs/api_definitions.md) and [Policies](https://github.com/TykTechnologies/tyk-operator/blob/master/docs/policies.md) documentations to see supported features.